Joanne Anderson

-Joanne Marie Anderson (born 7 January 1971) is a British Labour Party politician who has served as the second Mayor of Liverpool since May 2021.
+Joanne Marie Anderson (born 7 January 1971) is a British Labour Party politician who served as the second and final directly elected Mayor of Liverpool from 2021 to 2023.
 She previously served as the Liverpool City Councillor for the Princes Park ward from October 2019 to May 2021.
-She is the first woman to be Mayor of the city and the first black woman to be a directly elected mayor in the UK.
+She was the first woman to be Mayor of the city and the first black woman to be a directly elected mayor in the UK.
+Anderson left office in May 2023 at the end of her term.

-Anderson is due to leave office in May 2023, in line with the abolition of the post of directly-elected mayor of Liverpool.

 Early life

 Anderson was born in Liverpool in 1971.
 She has said that growing up under Margaret Thatcher's government made her feel like she was "at the bottom of the pile" and that she would not "amount to much".

-Anderson left school at 16 with no qualifications, but completed a degree in Business Studies as a mature adult.
+Anderson left school at 16 with no qualifications, but completed a degree in Business Studies as a mature student.
 She completed a BA in business studies at Liverpool John Moores University between 1996 and 1999, and is currently completing an MBA at the same university.

-Anderson has had a successful career as an equality, diversity and inclusion practitioner and a business consultant.
+Anderson has had a career as an equality, diversity and inclusion practitioner and a business consultant.

 Career

-Anderson's profession is mainly as a freelance business consultant, but she has also worked as a civil servant for the Crown Prosecution Service for over a decade.
-She previously worked as a community consultant and has worked as an advisor and a member of the board of trustees for various organisations, including Emmaus Merseyside (a charity providing work and housing to homeless people in the UK), Merseyside Probation Service, and Merseyside Equality and Employment Law.
+Anderson's worked as a civil servant for the Crown Prosecution Service for over a decade.
+She also worked as a business consultant and has worked as an advisor and a member of the board of trustees for various organisations, including Emmaus Merseyside (a charity providing work and housing to homeless people in the UK), Merseyside Probation Service, and Merseyside Equality and Employment Law.
 She was elected as a councillor for the Princes Park ward in a by-election in October 2019 with 73% of the vote, and has served on the Education and Children's Services Select Committee.

+Anderson launched the first Black-led social enterprise in Liverpool and after leaving politics, the first Black-led social traders network.

 Mayor of Liverpool

 Anderson became Labour's candidate for Mayor of Liverpool following the announcement by incumbent Mayor Joe Anderson (no relation) that he would not run for re-election following his arrest in December 2020.
 She became the party's candidate after the selection process re-opened and the three initial candidates (Acting Mayor Wendy Simon, Lord Mayor Anna Rothery, and former Deputy Mayor Ann O'Byrne) were barred from running.
 She was elected Mayor of Liverpool with 59.2% of the vote in a second round of voting, since she failed to secure 50% of the votes in the first round.
-She is the first black woman to be a directly elected Mayor in the UK.
-She has vowed to campaign to end violence against women and girls and implement the recommendations of the Caller Report, which highlighted "serious failings" in the city council's leadership.
+She is the first black woman to be a directly elected Mayor in the UK and vowed to develop a strategy supporting ending violence against women and girls and implement the recommendations of the Caller Report, which highlighted "serious failings" in the city council's leadership.